Centre for Apprenticeship Research and Knowledge Exchange

 The University was especially keen to thank those individuals and organisations who offered letters of support to the project in what was a very competitive process.
 These letters made a big difference and make the prospects of delivering the vital project outcomes so much greater.

 The outcomes that we are looking to achieve were discussed with partners.
 The principal points made were as follows:

 - The creation of a pipeline is vital in order to secure the untapped potential in the region benefiting both employees and employers

 - There is a need to raise the aspirations and ambitions of many individuals and communities as well as educating employers about Degree Apprenticeships

-- Focused community action may be an important part of supporting social mobility, making individuals feel less exposed and vulnerable if they stretch themselves through their learning
+- Focussed community action may be an important part of supporting social mobility, making individuals feel less exposed and vulnerable if they stretch themselves through their learning

 - We should target parents who are highly influential on young people and remember that digital media approaches may work less well for them